strimzi/proposals/056-zk-kraft-migration.md

 The migration process can be described with a Finite State Machine (FSM).
 The operator has a new `KRaftMigrationManager` component in charge of driving and tracking transitions in the FSM.
-Transitioning across the states depends on the current state, stored in the `strimzi.io/kraft-migration-state` annotation on the `Kafka` custom resource, and the "input" represented by the user interaction with the operator through the `strimzi.io/kraft-migration` annotation to be applied on the `Kafka` custom resource.
+Transitioning across the states depends on the current state, stored in the `Kafka.status.migrationState` field, and the "input" represented by the user interaction with the operator through the `strimzi.io/kraft-migration` annotation to be applied on the `Kafka` custom resource.

-The operator is the owner of the `strimzi.io/kraft-migration-state` annotation.
-The user is in charge to use the `strimzi.io/kraft-migration` annotation to drive the migration.

-The usage of the `strimzi.io/kraft-migration-state` annotation for tracking the migration state, and not using a dedicated field under `Kafka.status`, is to avoid a permanent API change (on the `Kafka` CRD) for a temporary process, which won't be used anymore when users will move all their current clusters from ZooKeeper to KRaft.
+> NOTE: the `Kafka.status.migrationState` field for storing the migration current state would be dropped when releasing `v1` API.
+It's anyway going to be used just for a transitioning period until community users will migrate all their clusters to be KRaft based.

 The possible values for the `strimzi.io/kraft-migration` annotation are `pre-migration|migration|post-migration` to represent the desired "direction" in the migration process: